Alsheh/open_source_course/Lab02/Lab2.md

 A project that doesn't have a declared license cannot be used, modified, and shared.
 "The absence of a license means that default copyright laws apply.
 This means that you retain all rights to your source code and that nobody else may reproduce, distribute, or create derivative works from your work.
 This might not be what you intend" (Github.com, 2016).
 For the aforementioned reasons, using a project that doens't have an explicit licnese doesn't allow end users and commercial companies to review and modify the source code.

+###7.
+GPL, LGPL and Apache/BSD:
+For a developer,
+For a company
+For the common good

 ###10.
 Take 5 projects from Observatory or past RCOS Projects - create a table which project has which license. for example: